DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 On WSL1 I was not able to get php-fpm properly working.
 In order to fix that you need to switch to a TCP based listener.
 Fortunately I created a script for that.
 Note: You need that with WSL1 only.

 *Copy and paste the following into your terminal to create the patch script.
-Run it as root after setting up the webserver and database, but before installing Invoice Ninja with inmanage.*
+Run it as root after setting up the webserver and database, but before installing Invoice Ninja with INmanage.*

 ```bash
 cat > patch_phpfpm_socket_wsl1.sh <<'EOF'